 READ ABOUT ROLAND JOHN MORRIS, SR. at https://caicw.org/who-we-are/in-memoriam-roland-j-morris-sr/

 The Christian Alliance for Indian Child Welfare, a national non-profit Christian ministry and family advocacy, has been advocating for families since February, 2004.
 Our advocacy has been both judicial and educational, as well as a prayer resource for families and a shoulder to cry on..

-The Christian Alliance for Indian Child Welfare was founded by a man that had the courage and faith to stand up to governments and court systems that allow federal law to be used against the best interest of children.
+The Christian Alliance for Indian Child Welfare was founded by a man who had the courage and faith to stand up to governments and court systems that allow federal law to be used against the best interest of children.
 All children deserve to feel safe and to have their rights protected.
 We are committed to helping families, educating others about the law and advocating for change.

 - Indian Child Welfare Act: Though ICWA Supporters say safeguards within the Indian Child Welfare Act prevent misuse, scores of multi-racial children have been hurt.
 Kids, never involved with the reservation, are forcefully removed from safe, loving home and placed with strangers – sometimes unsafe strangers.
 These children need help.